Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 ## Loop Patterns

-For this example, alternatively, we could have printed the categories inside the for loop.
+Alternatively, we could have printed the categories inside the for loop.
 We thought it would be nice to see this pattern again, as it accomplishes something slightly different.

 ### !end-callout

-Dictionaries also have a method `.values()`, which returns a list of every value in the dictionary!
+Dictionaries also provide the `values` method, which gives us access to just the values of a dictionary.
+The `values` method is most commonly used for iteration, but we can also use it as a source of data for creating a list of the values.

-We can iterate over every value by calling `.values()` on the dictionary, and iterating it as an array.
+Calling the `values` method, is performed as we have done for `items` and `keys`.
+We use a `.` between the object and the method name, and follow the name with `()`, resulting in `.values()`.
+We can then iterate as usual.

 Consider this example: